Sukoon Houseboat, Srinagar

 Food: Wazwan Lunch in Pahalgam

-Essential Travel Tips for Kashmir
+Essential Travel Tips for Kashmir in 2026

 🌤️ Weather & Packing